 CAofB is located in a busy retail shopping center in Orange County on Valley View/Lampson St. in a 10,000 square foot large facility.
 Our space has separate areas for Cosmetology and Cosmo/Barber's, Barbering, Estheticians and Manicurist.
 We have five separate classrooms.
-There is a student break room and a large clinic floor area with 58 client stations for our senior cosmetology students and a separate clinic floor area for Estheticians.
+There is a student break room and a large working clinic floor area with 60 client stations for our senior cosmetology students and a separate clinic floor area for Estheticians.
 CAofB has a beauty supply store stocked with popular professional name brands.
 We service a large clientele for students to practice on and develop their techniques.
-CAofB facilities meets the needs of our students in providing an area to train for the future needs of the beauty industry.
+CAofB is constantly improving both the teaching curriculum and facilities to meet the criteria for the changing needs of our students to succeed in the beauty industry.
 Each theory room is equipped with large screen Smart TV's for PowerPoint, online computer media and visual instructional examples in each classroom.
-Cosmetology, Barbering and Estheticians students receive an I Pad in their CAofB kit to be able to have access to teacher's class pages, study guides, theory notes and more.
+Cosmetology, Barbering and Estheticians students can add an receive an I Pad to their kit or provide their own tablet or laptop to be able to have access to teacher's class pages, study guides, theory notes and more.
 Other equipment to be used is Tripods, Doll heads, stations, hydraulic chairs, facial equipment, steamers, microdermabrasion machine, high frequency and Galvanic units, Facial beds, sanitizing stations.
-Students also have their own personal kit, tools and supplies to use (see course outline for details)
+Students also have their own personal kit, tools and supplies to use (see course info)